billforsternz/retro-sargon/README.md

 direct machine level compatibility all the way back to late 1970s 8086 processor ever since.

-Amusingly translation was required rather than direct source code compatibility not only because of some instruction quirks (eg 8086 instructions affecting flags differently to the 8080 equivalents), but because Intel pulled a Zilog and made the assembly language for the new chip more consistent and orthogonal.
+Not only was machine code compatibility not provided, even source code level compatibiliy was denied and instead Intel suggested translating 8080 code to 8086 code.
+Amusingly translation was required not only because of some instruction quirks (eg 8086 instructions affecting flags differently to the 8080 equivalents), but because Intel pulled a Zilog and made the assembly language for the new chip more consistent and orthogonal.
 Of course even machine code